dermesser/JSONStructs/README.md

 * You get strongly-typed parsing results instead of `Dict`s and `Any`s.
 * Performance is better.
 For very simple structs, e.g. two numeric fields, this package is already 40% faster than the `JSON` package.
+(Although this relation is often inverse for larger objects, i.e.
+`JSON.jl` is faster)